tyitsctang/itp4716mLab2a/README.md

 # itp4716mLab2a
-This is testing hello-world repository
+This is a testing hello-world repository